A Basic Outline For Healthy Eating

 This doesn’t just refer to meat and dairy anymore, so if you’re vegan or vegetarian the new four food groups will still work.
 This category includes nuts and seeds like almonds and sesame seeds, in addition to dairy products, eggs, fish, and meat, as well as oils.

-The new four food groups are still open to interpretation, but thankfully, they leave less room for an unhealthy diet than the old four food groups.
-As long as you eat a variety of different fruits, vegetables, nuts, seeds, and grains, don’t tilt your diet too heavily in the direction of meat or dairy, and be aware that there is NO category for junk food (which can be eaten, but in moderation), your diet will be balanced and your body will thank you for it.
+The new four food groups are still open to interpretation.
+Thankfully, they leave less room for an unhealthy diet than the old four food groups.
+Eat a variety of different fruits, vegetables, nuts, seeds, and grains.
+Don’t tilt your diet too heavily in the direction of meat or dairy.
+Eat junk food in moderation only.
+Do those things and your diet will be balanced.
+Your body will thank you for it.